eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/sdn-computer-netwk.md

 	- Experience working within a Linux environment.
 	- Sense of ownership and drive.
 	- Demonstrated ability to solve challenging engineering problems.
 + skill set:
+	- high-level programming languages, such as: Lisp (or Common Lisp), Go (or Golang), Erlang, Scala, or Clojure.
+	- Experience in RPC API design and construction.
++ skill set:
 	- BLAH.
 + skill set: